jolman009/literati-library/legal/data-protection-impact-assessment.md

 ### 1.1 Purpose of Processing

-Literati processes personal data for the following purposes:
+ShelfQuest processes personal data for the following purposes:

 1. **Account Management**
    - User registration and authentication